Facebook will shut down facial recognition system - Up News Info

 Facebook added that its automatic alt text tool, which creates image descriptions for visually impaired people, will no longer include the names of people recognized in photos after the removal of face recognition, but will otherwise function normally.

+Facebook did not rule out using facial recognition technology in other products, saying it still sees it as a “powerful tool” for identity verification for example.

+The company’s facial recognition software has long been the subject of scrutiny.
+The U.S. Federal Trade Commission included it among the concerns when it fined Facebook $5 billion to settle privacy complaints in 2019.

-The technology will now be limited to certain services such as helping people gain access to their locked accounts or unlock a personal device, Facebook said in the blog post.
-(Reporting by Sheila Dang in Dallas and Elizabeth Culliford in New York; additional reporting by Paresh Dave in San Francisco; Editing by Matthew Lewis and Jonathan Oatis)
+A judge this year approved Facebook’s $650 million settlement of a class action in Illinois over allegations it collected and stored biometric data of users without proper consent.
+(Reporting by Sheila Dang in Dallas and Elizabeth Culliford in New York; additional reporting by Paresh Dave in San Francisco; Editing by Matthew Lewis, Jonathan Oatis and Mark Porter)